js108/postio/README.md

 }
 ```

-All posts and comments are in the posts array, which allows us to use the same components, actions, and reducers for both.
-Eg the feed on the home page is the same component as the comments on a single post page.
+All posts and comments are in the posts array—which allows us to use the same components, actions, and reducers for both.
+Eg the feed on the home page is the same component (src/components/ui/Feed.js) as the comments on a single post page.

 Posts and comments are differentiated by their postId: if the postId is "home" then it's a post that will appear on the home page.
 If the postID is an id of another post then it will be rendered as a comment of that post.

 ## The components
 Components are pretty well commented.
 If you want to take a look the app lives at src/index.js.
 The next step would be to check out src/components/App.js.
 Then you could look at all the redux stuff in src/store/storeFactory.js, src/store/reducers.js, src/actions.js, src/components/containers.js.
 Then all the stateless react components are in src/components/ui

-## What to do next
+## What I want to do next
-I really need to refactor the css.
-You can check out my thoughts on this in src/styles/styles.css.
+First I really need to refactor the css.
+You can check out my thoughts on the topic in src/styles/styles.css.
 Things got out of hand.
 Please don't judge me.

+I'd like to have state persist in local storage.

+Maybe I'll build the backend some day and turn it into a real app.
+Please do not steal my billion dollar idea.
+Thank you.

 ## Say hi
-Visit my siteThe site is [my site](https://joeschoech.com) if you want to contact me
+Visit [my site](https://joeschoech.com) if you'd like to contact me.